Business is people first. Take care of employees, then customer's profits will follow.

 Getting people to the store is the top priority.

 Weekly advertised sales.
 Collect data on which advertised items are more likely to bring people into the store.

-Daily in store specials that are not advertised.
+Create daily advertised in-store specials that which not advertised.
 Collect data on what types of items bring customers into the store to check the daily special.